gabriel-2802/Spring-imdb-clone-backend/README.md

 * the home page is available to all users, including quests
 * users can add, update or delete reviews for movies
 * if they modify their review, the rating of the movie will be updated as well
+* users can also add movies to their watchlist
+* if the movie is deleted from the database, it will be removed from the watchlist as well

 ## Technical Details